mullaa/kaggle-/README.md

   -We all agree on a dataset and start to really work on optimizing the classification.

-  -Pick a classification method and beginning small set training and classifcation.
+  -After picking a classification method, we begin optimization on a small training set and test set classifcation.
 The reason why we try small data sets first is because images have many pixels.
 This in turn increases the processing time.

   -Obtain the relevent permissions need to access BU's supercomputer.